Akhier/DragonheartedCode/2014/May/SDL2 - That Which I Learned.md

 &nbsp;&nbsp;&nbsp;Now we need to grab all the SDL2 bits we want for this project.
 First off is [from here](http://www.libsdl.org/download-2.0.php "This is to the SDL2 download page") get the mingw dev version of SDL2.
 Next is the mingw dev version of SDL2_image [found here](http://www.libsdl.org/projects/SDL_image/ "This is to the SDL2_image download page").
-Finally we will want SDL2_ttf [thats here](http://www.libsdl.org/projects/SDL_ttf/ "This is to the SDL2_ttf download page") and once again get the mingw dev version.
+Finally we will want SDL2_ttf [that is here](http://www.libsdl.org/projects/SDL_ttf/ "This is to the SDL2_ttf download page") and once again get the mingw dev version.
 Now with all those files unzip them with something like [7zip](http://www.7-zip.org/ "The program I use for unzipping stuff").
 Then do it again with what came out and you should have ended up with the following mess: